rhadp/.github/profile/README.md

 # Red Hat Automotive Development Platform

-The Red Hat Automotive Development Platform (RHADP) is an integrated development environment designed to support the build and development of automotive applications.
-RHADP enables automotive software development teams to develop, test, and deploy applications targeting the Red Hat In-Vehicle OS, using modern cloud-native practices built on Red Hat's enterprise Kubernetes platform, OpenShift.
+The **Red Hat Automotive Development Platform** (RHADP) is an integrated development environment designed to support the build and development of automotive applications.
+RHADP enables automotive software development teams to develop, test, and deploy applications targeting the **Red Hat In-Vehicle OS** (RHIVOS), using modern cloud-native practices built on Red Hat's enterprise Kubernetes platform, OpenShift.

 ## Overview

-This organization contains the infrastructure, tooling, and deployment components needed to set up and operate RHADP on the Red Hat OpenShift Container Platform:
+This organization contains the infrastructure, tooling, and deployment components needed to set up and operate RHADP on the OpenShift:
 - **Infrastructure and platform**: core infrastructure-as-code and platform deployment scripts and manifests
 - **Container images**: pre-configured development and runtime environments for automotive workloads
 - **Templates**: reusable templates for project scaffolding and developer workflows